socketio/socket.io/examples/chat-cluster/README.md

 To install `redis-server` follow http://redis.io/topics/quickstart

 Run redis with the default configuration.
 It will run on localhost port 6379.
-This runs redis in the foreground so do not close the window.
+This runs Redis in the foreground so keep this Terminal window open.

 ```
 $ redis-server